chris1610/sidetable/README.md

 |  1 | First   |     216 |  0.242424 |                707 |             0.79349  |
 |  2 | Second  |     184 |  0.20651  |                891 |             1        |

 In addition, you can group columns together.
-If we want to see how they breakdown between class and sex:
+If we want to see the breakdown among class and sex:

 ```python